szilard/dataset-sizes-kdnuggets/README.md

 #### Size of datasets for modeling

-Unfortunately it is unclear from all this discussion what's the distribution of dataset sizes used for modeling/machine learning (my primary area of interest).
-Some informal surveys I have done at various [meetups and conference talks](https://github.com/szilard/talks) suggest that for at least 90% of non-linear supervised learning use cases the data fits well in the RAM of a single machine and can be processed by high-performant tools like xgboost or H2O or in many cases even by using R packages or Python sklearn
+Unfortunately it is unclear from all this discussion above what's the distribution of dataset sizes used for modeling/machine learning (my primary area of interest).
+Some informal surveys I have done at various [meetups and conference talks](https://github.com/szilard/talks) suggest that for at least 90% of non-linear supervised learning use cases the data fits well in the RAM of a single machine and can be processed by high-performant tools like xgboost or H2O or in many cases (I estimate 60%) even by using R packages or Python sklearn
 (see [this github repo](https://github.com/szilard/benchm-ml) for a benchmark of the most commonly used open source tools for non-linear supervised learning).